abbasnikbakht/otp-resources/README.md

 The container takes the following inputs as Docker environmental variables, all arguments are required:

 - GEOID (the five-digit, 2010 FIPS code for a U.S. county)
-- TYPE (either TRACT or BLOCK, the type of origin and destinations file to return)
 - API_KEY (a transitfeeds.com API key for getting GTFS feeds)
 - BUFFER_SIZE_M (the size of the county buffer, in meters)